axadream/Complete-Android-N-Udemy-course-for-Android-Studio-4/README.md

 The projects source code for Android Studio 4.x version for the Udemy course https://www.udemy.com/course/complete-android-n-developer-course/

-The projects are tested for Nexus 5 device.
+The projects are tested for mobile phones with a screen of 6.39'' (1080x2340 pixels).
 You can change the resolution for your own device directly from Android Studio.

 A project can be launched by opening the build.gradle file located inside of the project folder.
 | Lecture number | Project name |